-- Learn the market: Get a clear understanding of advantages or disadvantages of different types of events and their profit margins.
+- Learn the market: Get a clear understanding of the advantages or disadvantages of different types of events and their profit margins.
 Profit margins for public events versus private catering events can be vastly different.

-- Form a clear vision of the events available to you in the area you want to target, from farmers markets to festivals, fairs and corporate parties.
+- Form a clear vision of the events available to you in the area you want to target, from farmers markets to festivals, fairs, and corporate parties.
 Working with individual event planners will help mobile pizza business owners be successful.
 A planner can by giving you an idea of what type of volume you may expect out of an event, the best location to attract the most customers and an understanding of who the competition is at an event.

 - Ask about power: Do the events provide power or do vendors need to provide their own power?
 Is there cold storage available for free or for rent at large multi-day festivals or state fairs?

 - Understand Health Department Licensing: Be sure you have the licensing to operate the business the way you want to.
 The two licenses available are generally called the Temporary Event License or the Mobile Food Vending Permit.

 - Get insurance: Be sure your business/vehicle / mobile pizza oven are adequately covered.

 - Food/dough management: Do I know what days food will be delivered to give myself plenty of time to make the dough and let it proof before the event?
 Do I have a go-to supplier in the area that can provide dough, food and dry goods if I run out of supplies when participating in a large event?

 - Understand pricing and menu design so you can consistently create products that appeal to your customers.
 For example, providing bottled beverages, desserts, fruits, and salads can complement the pizza and create a complete meal with a higher profit margin.